aa8a7b82/mif/katan/cryptosmt/ReadMe.md

-These are the cipher models to be used with CryptoSMT (https://github.com/kste/cryptosmt)
+These are the cipher models for KATAN to be used with CryptoSMT (https://github.com/kste/cryptosmt)